8 CFR 214.4

 (xvii) Failure to maintain the physical plant, curriculum, and teaching staff in the manner represented in the Form I-17.

-(xviii) Failure to comply with the procedures for issuance of Forms I-20 or successor form as set forth in 8 CFR 214.3(k).
+(xviii) Failure to comply with the procedures for issuance of Form I-20 or successor form as set forth in 8 CFR 214.3(k).

-(xix) Failure of a DSO to notify SEVP of material changes, such as changes to the school's name, address, or curricular changes that represent material change to the scope of institution offerings (e.g., addition of a program, class or course for which the school is issuing Forms I-20 or successor form, but which does not have Form I- 17 approval), as required by 8 CFR 214.3(f)(1).
+(xix) Failure of a DSO to notify SEVP of material changes, such as changes to the school's name, address, or curricular changes that represent material change to the scope of institution offerings (e.g., addition of a program, class or course for which the school is issuing Form I-20 or successor form, but which does not have Form I- 17 approval), as required by 8 CFR 214.3(f)(1).

 (3) Automatic withdrawal.
 A school that is automatically withdrawn and subsequently wishes to enroll nonimmigrant students in the future may file a new petition for SEVP certification at any time.
 The school must use the certification petition procedures described in 8 CFR 214.3(h) to gain access to SEVIS for submitting its petition.
 Past compliance with the recordkeeping, retention, reporting and other requirements of 8 CFR 214.3(f), (g), (j), (k), and (l), and with the requirements for transition of students under paragraph (i) of this section will be considered in the evaluation of a school's subsequent petition for certification.
 SEVP certification will be automatically withdrawn: